MOONLABIISERB/marl-ecs-course/README.md

-# Assignment 1
+# Assignment 1 (Folder name Q1 and Q2)
 ## Output and Results have been sent as jpg file in respective folders
-# Assignment 1 (Folder name Q1 and Q2)

 ## Q1 Result:
 #### Optimum Values
 value(Hostel)= 16.05623156